giodeealbayda/giodeealbayda.github.io/tradeoff-analytics.md

 1. Delete the application in your Bluemix account.

 	This will free up some resources which is essential to accommodate new applications and services you want to deploy in the future.
-2. You may retain the Bluemix DevOps project `devops-delivery-pipeline` and your <username>/tradeoffanalytics1 GitHub repository.
+2. You may retain the Bluemix DevOps project `DEVOPS-DELIVERY-PIPELINE` and your <username>/tradeoffanalytics GitHub repository.

 	The DevOps project and the GitHub repository are needed in the Bluemix DevOps Services Track and Plan Tutorial.